Best prices without any hidden costs

 Europeans do not need a visa for tourism purposes for stays of less than 90 days in New Zealand.

-It should be noted that campsites can get quite crowded at times during the high season.
-Campervans are also booked up quickly.
-Therefore, if you are travelling during the peak season in the New Zealand summer months or during the holiday season, you should book and rent your campervan, caravan, campsites and accommodation in advance.
+It should be noted that campgrounds can get quite crowded at times during the high season.
+RVs are also booked up quickly.
+Therefore, if you are traveling during the peak season in the New Zealand summer months or during the holiday season, you should book and rent your RV, caravan, campgrounds and accommodation in advance.

-However, spontaneous campervan rental is quite possible in the low season.
+However, spontaneous RV rental is quite possible in the low season.